garrandall/popular-music-data/tracks/love-me-all-the-way-kim-weston.md

 ---
 Don't start now
 Not unless you're gonna love me
-Ooh, wee, you've got to love me all the way
+Oh wee, you've got to love me all the way
 Don't touch me, baby
 Don't even call me on the phone
 I can't have you love me one minute, baby